autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 - Application layer: protocol smart contracts:
 	- **Autonity Protocol Contract** implementing protocol primitives for governance, tokenomics, liquid staking, and staking rewards distribution.
 	- **Liquid Newton** contracts for validator-specific liquid stake tokens.
-	- **Accountability Contract** implementing protocol primitives for accountability and fault detection, enforcing adherence to the [Tendermint consensus](/concepts/consensus/pos/) rules by committee members.
+	- **Accountability Contract** implementing protocol primitives for accountability and fault detection, enforcing adherence to the [Tendermint consensus](/concepts/consensus/pos/) rules by committee members, implementing slashing penalties and a [Penalty-Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model.
-	- **Autonity Oracle Contract** implementing protocol primitives for computing median price data and managing the set of currency pairs for which Autonity's oracle network provides price data.
+	- **Autonity Oracle Contract** implementing protocol primitives for computing median price data from external price data and managing the set of currency pairs for which Autonity's [oracle network](/concepts/oracle-network/) provides price data.

 	Protocol smart contracts are part of the client binary. _Liquid Newton_ smart contracts are deployed on validator registration.

 - Consensus layer: blockchain consensus provided by the **Proof of Stake Tendermint BFT** protocol.
 Blocks are proposed by validators and selected by the committee for inclusion in the blockchain, with finality.
 The consensus mechanism enables dynamic consensus committee selection using a stake-weighting algorithm, maximising the amount of stake securing the system.
-Consensus is further extended to:
-  - provide accountability and fault detection for failure to adhere to consensus rules by committee members, implementing slashing penalties and a Penalty Absorbing Stake (PAS) model.
-  - provide median price data computed by consensus from external price data sourced by committee members forming an oracle network.

 - Communication layer: peer-to-peer networking in the **communication layer** is extended with new block and consensus messaging propagation primitives, to enable the gossiping of information among validators and participant nodes.

 ## Protocol contracts